helm/helm/docs/design/chart_format.md

 * This future-proofs the format: we can add other directories at the top level and deprecate `templates/`.
 * It allows authors to add other files (such as documentation) in a straightforward way that will not confuse definitions-aware tools.
-* It allows for the possibility that a definition may be embedded inside of project code.
+* It allows for the possibility that a chart definition may be embedded inside of project code.

 Charts must not assume that they can perform file system operations to load another chart or supporting resources directly via the filesystem, nor should they store any operational files outside of the chart directory.
+This point becomes important in the case where there is python/jinja or other executable code inside the chart.
+These executable components especially should not assume they can access the filesystem.
 It should be possible to archive the chart directory (e.g. `tar -cf ROOT.tar ROOT/`) and not lose any necessary information.
+A chart is an all-encompassing unit that can be processed by the client/server.

 ### Generators and Templates
 The contents inside of the `templates/` directory may contain directives that can be processed by an external processor.
 Such a processor may read these files and generate new content.